Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Application to systems with endogenous connectivity

 where $f$ is \green{an even nonnegative} function.
-A multidimensional version of (\ref{eq:APCTwithF}), \green{where each $x_i$ is a vector,} is studied in \cite{CanutoFagnaniTilli:2008}, for the \green{special} case of a radially decreasing function $f$ that becomes zero beyond a certain threshold. \green{(The results in \cite{CanutoFagnaniTilli:2008} also allow for a continuum} of agents).
+A multidimensional version of (\ref{eq:APCTwithF}), \green{where each $x_i$ is a vector,} is studied in \cite{CanutoFagnaniTilli:2008}, for the special case of a radially decreasing function $f$ that becomes zero beyond a certain threshold.
+(The results in \cite{CanutoFagnaniTilli:2008} also allow for a continuum of agents, which arise for example when studying discrete-agent models in the limit of a large number of agents).
 The system (\ref{eq:APCTwithF}) is of the form \eqref{eq:evol_x_endogenous}, with $a_{ij}(x) = f(x_i-x_j)$.
 It satisfies a type-symmetry condition, with $K=1$, and Corollary \ref{cor:endogenous} implies convergence.
 Moreover, if $f$ is bounded and is continuous except on a finite set, then for any $i,j$, either $x_i^*=x_j^*$, or $x_i^*-x_j^*$ belongs to the closure of the set $\{z:f(z)=0\}$ of roots of $f$.
 To see this, Corollary \ref{cor:endogenous} asserts that if $x_i^*\neq x_j^*$, then $\int_{0}^\infty f(x_i(t)-x_j(t))\, dt <\infty$, which implies that $x_i(t)-x_j(t)$ cannot stay forever in a set on which $f$ admits a positive lower bound.